doughnuted/pybibx/README.md

 To export the correct file formats from Scopus, Web of Science, and PubMed, follow these steps:

 - a) **Scopus**: Search, select articles, click "Export" choose "BibTeX" or "CSV", select all fields, click "Export" again.
+When using the "CSV" format, the exported files will include the references for the articles
 - b) **WoS**: Search, select articles, click "Export" choose "Save to Other File Formats" select "BibTeX" select all fields, click "Send"
-- c) **PubMed**: Search, select articles, click "Save" choose "PubMed" format, click "Save" to download a .txt file.
+- c) **PubMed**: Search, select articles, click "Save" choose "PubMed" format, click "Save" to download a .txt file

 General Capabilities:
 - a) Works with **Scopus** (.bib files or .csv files), **WOS** (.bib files) and **PubMed** (.txt files) databases